What is Anodize?

 - Very price competitive with painting and powder coating.

-- Durable, hard, abrasion resistant & long lasting.
+- Durable, hard, abrasion resistant, and long lasting.
 Coating does not peel or chip.

 - Excellent corrosion protection.
 Withstands salt-spray and other tests extremely well.

 - Good electrical insulator.
-Combined with other coatings can be used for selective masking of low-voltage currents.
+Combined with other coatings can be used for selective masking of low-voltage cu.

 - Environmentally-friendly.
 Can be readily recycled.
 Inorganic chemicals used have minimal environmental impact.

-Please visit our Sulfuric Anodize and Hardcoat pages for details about these processes
+Please visit our Sulfuric Anodize and Hardcoat pages for additional details about these processes